Royal Grenadiers: South African War and early 1900s

-The Great War
+Great War

-On 6 August 1914, Details of the 10th Royal Grenadiers were placed on active service for local protection duties.
+On 6 August 1914, details of the 10th Royal Grenadiers were placed on active service for local protection duties.

-When the Canadian Expeditionary Force was raised, the 10th Royal Grenadiers contributed drafts to help raise the 3rd Battalion (Toronto Regiment), CEF alongside those from The Queen’s Own Rifles of Canada and The Governor General’s Body Guard.
+When the Canadian Expeditionary Force was raised, the 10th Royal Grenadiers contributed drafts to help raise the 3rd Battalion (Toronto Regiment), CEF alongside those from The Queen's Own Rifles of Canada and The Governor General's Body Guard.

 On 20 April 1915, the 58th Battalion, CEF, was authorized for service and on 22 November 1915, the battalion embarked for Great Britain.
-After its arrival in Europe, on 22 February 1916, the 58th Battalion disembarked in France, where it fought as part of the 9th Canadian Brigade, 3rd Canadian Division in France and Flanders until the end of the war.
+After its arrival in Europe, on 22 February 1916, the 58th Battalion disembarked in France, where it fought as part of the 9th Canadian Brigade, 3rd Canadian Division, in France and Flanders until the end of the war.
 On 15 September 1920, the 58th Battalion, CEF was disbanded.

 On 22 December 1915, the 123rd Battalion (Royal Grenadiers), CEF was authorized for service and from 7 to 8 August 1916, the battalion embarked for Great Britain.
-On 17 January 1917, the battalion was converted to a Pioneer Battalion and Redesignated the 123rd Canadian Pioneer Battalion, Royal Grenadiers, CEF.
-On 10 March 1917, the battalion disembarked in France where it served as the Pioneer Battalion of the 3rd Canadian Division in France and Flanders.
-On 25 May 1918, the battalion was reorganized to form three new Engineering Battalions; the 7th, 8th and 9th Canadian Engineer Battalions, CEF.
+On 17 January 1917, the battalion was converted to a pioneer battalion and redesignated as the 123rd Canadian Pioneer Battalion, Royal Grenadiers, CEF.
+On 10 March 1917, the battalion disembarked in France where it served as the pioneer battalion of the 3rd Canadian Division in France and Flanders.
+On 25 May 1918, the battalion was reorganized to form three new engineering battalions; the 7th, 8th and 9th Canadian Engineer Battalions, CEF.
 On 15 September 1920, the 123rd Battalion, CEF was disbanded.

-1920s-1930s
+1920s–1930s

-On 15 March 1920, as a result of the Otter Commission and the following post-war reorganization of the militia, the 10th Regiment Royal Grenadiers was Redesignated as The Royal Grenadiers and was reorganized with 2 battalions (1 of them a paper-only reserve battalion) to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.
+On 15 March 1920, as a result of the Otter Commission and the following post-war reorganization of the militia, the 10th Regiment Royal Grenadiers was redesignated as The Royal Grenadiers and was reorganized with two battalions (one of them a paper-only reserve battalion) to perpetuate the assigned war-raised battalions of the Canadian Expeditionary Force.

-As a result of the 1936 Canadian Militia Reorganization, on 15 December 1936, The Royal Grenadiers was Amalgamated with The Toronto Regiment to form The Royal Regiment of Toronto Grenadiers (now The Royal Regiment of Canada).
+As a result of the 1936 Canadian Militia reorganization, on 15 December 1936, The Royal Grenadiers was amalgamated with The Toronto Regiment to form The Royal Regiment of Toronto Grenadiers (now The Royal Regiment of Canada).